feagi/feagi/README.md

 # FEAGI Connector

-Client-side integration library for agents connecting to FEAGI.
+**Complete SDK library** for building agents that connect to FEAGI.

 ## Overview

-FEAGI Connector provides a simple, high-level API for agents to connect to FEAGI (Flexible & Extensible Artificial General Intelligence) and exchange data using its communication protocols.
-It abstracts the underlying transport details and provides an async-first interface.
+FEAGI Connector is a complete client-side SDK that provides a simple, high-level API for building agents that connect to FEAGI (Flexible & Extensible Artificial General Intelligence).
+It handles communication protocols, sensorimotor data processing, device management, and provides extensible frameworks for custom agent development.

+**This is a pure library** - it does not contain standalone applications.
+For complete agent examples and reference implementations, see the `simple_agent` project.

 ## Features

+### Core Communication
 - Async API for modern Python applications
 - Agent registration and discovery
 - Sensory data transmission to FEAGI